Saint Archer Brewing

-As part of the deal, Kings & Convicts will take over Saint Archer’s 100,000-barrel capacity Miramar brewery and adjoining taproom, as well as its 1,200-square-foot taproom in Leucadia, Calif.
-Kings & Convicts, headquartered in San Diego and Highwood, Ill., plans to retain operations and retail team members at both locations.
+As part of the deal, Kings & Convicts took over Saint Archer’s 100,000-barrel capacity Miramar brewery and adjoining taproom, as well as its 1,200-square-foot taproom in Leucadia, Calif.
+Kings & Convicts, headquartered in San Diego and Highwood, Illinois, planned to retain operations and retail team members at both locations.

 Josh Landan founded Saint Archer in March 2013, and Molson Coors took it over in 2015.
 The takeover was the first craft brewery that MillerCoors acquired.

 In 2014, Saint Archer Brewing won a Great American Beer Festival gold medal and four San Diego International Beer Festival medals: two gold, a silver, and a bronze.